Potamogeton × griffithii: Ecological requirements and conservation

-In Llyn Anafon, Potamogeton x griffithii grows in clear, oligotrophic water with some basic influence, 0.75-3.2 m deep, among beds of Chara virgata and in shallower water, in a more diverse community including Nitella opaca, N. translucens, Utricularia minor, Juncus bulbosus, Isoetes lacustris and Callitriche brutia var. hamulata.
+In Llyn Anafon, Potamogeton x griffithii grows in clear, oligotrophic water with some basic influence, 0.75–3.2 m deep, among beds of Chara virgata and in shallower water, in a more diverse community including Nitella opaca, N. translucens, Utricularia minor, Juncus bulbosus, Isoetes lacustris and Callitriche brutia var. hamulata.
 One of the parents, Potamogeton alpinus, grows in the inflow stream, but P. praelongus has never been recorded in or near the lake.
 It is likely that the beds of P. × griffithii here have been established for centuries, perhaps even millennia.
 P. praelongus has not been recorded at any of the British and Irish sites where P. × griffithii grows.

 Potamogeton × griffithii is classified as Vulnerable by both the British and Welsh Vascular Plant Red Lists due to the low number of sites in which it occurs.

 Cultivation

 Potamogeton × griffithii is not in general cultivation, though like both of its parents it is an attractive plant.
-A patch has been established in a wildlife pond in Bangor University's Treborth Botanic Gardens, where it grows well on a sandy substrate in about 1 m depth.
+A patch has been established in a wildlife pond in Bangor University's Treborth Botanic Garden, where it grows well on a sandy substrate in about 1 m depth.
 In common with other pondweeds of this group it roots poorly from stem cuttings and is best propagated by division of the rhizomes.
 Good water quality is needed to reduce the risk of turbid water or growth of blanket weed.